 As you get your WLAN into production, you may revisit this page in the management interface to tweak these settings, or add or remove settings.

 Save the configuration, and just like that, the APs on the controller are now broadcasting the Synergy SSID for clients to use.
 But wait... there's more.

 By default, all APs on a controller will transmit all configured SSIDs.
 When controllers host hundreds of access points, it's a fair bet that you may want some SSIDs to be transmitted everywhere, and others to be limited to targeted coverage areas.
 Most wireless systems provide for this.

 In Cisco's WLAN configs, you use the "AP Groups" feature to map SSID combinations to specific APs.
 But be warned--changing the Group for an access point makes it reboot, so consider this a maintenance action to be undertaken when you won't disrupt clients.

 Don't Forget The Clients!

 For secure wireless networks we manipulate a fair number of settings to make the WLAN what we need it to be.
 The wireless profiles of clients need to configured to match.
 How to get lots of client devices properly configured for the WLAN is This is often one of the more challenging parts of client support.
 The complexity of the WLAN will drive what goes into setting up the clients.

 I hope to cover this topic in more detail in a subsequent post.
-In the meantime, I provide a beginner's overview of client configuration in this slideshow.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+In the meantime, I provide a beginner's overview of client configuration in this slideshow.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio